happycollision/articles/2023-01-02-variant-system/article.md

 code, let's go over a few other ideas to layer on top of our current understanding of the variant system.

-### Problems with query params
+### Problems with query parameters

-You'll note that I've described variant loading as being driven by a query param called `variant`.
-But storing this kind of information in a query param has some drawbacks.
+You'll note that I've described variant loading as being driven by a query parameter called `variant`.
+But storing this kind of information in a query parameter has some drawbacks.

-- It kind of stinks that the whole application must be aware of this constantly-present query param.
-Any individual pages that need to manipulate the query params would need some defensive code to avoid dropping this param.
+- It kind of stinks that the whole application must be aware of this constantly-present query parameter.
+Any individual pages that need to manipulate the query parameters would need some defensive code to avoid dropping this parameter.
 - And what if one of our internal users shares a URL from their browser that happens to contain a variant name that is not supposed to be used widely?

-We should probably remove the query param from the page as soon as the app is loaded, since the only time we need the variant name is when we fetch our initial assets.
+We should probably remove the query parameter from the page as soon as the app is loaded, since the only time we need the variant name is when we fetch our initial assets.

 But then, what if the user refreshes their browser?
 Well, the variant name is gone, and they'll load the default variant of the app.
 Plus, the web applications we build at Trilliant Health use Auth0 for authentication and so must redirect to and from Auth0.
-On the way back, we'd have to include the `variant` query param again, anyway.
+On the way back, we'd have to include the `variant` query parameter again, anyway.

 We could solve these problems with Local Storage.
 Once the index page loads and knows what variant to fetch, we can store the name of the variant in Local Storage.
-On subsequent reloads, we can check for that Local Storage value and use it if no `variant` exists in the query params.
-That solves our two problems above and also keeps things working for Auth0, but it creates two more problems:
+On subsequent reloads, we can check for that Local Storage value and use it if no `variant` exists in the query parameters.
+That solves our two problems above and also keeps things working for Auth0, but it creates two more
+problems:

 - Users would not be able to load multiple variants of the app at once in multiple tabs unless they were very careful not to refresh the page.